jrveloya/CS151-Foodie/proposal/README.md

  - Service <br />
 Users can also have leave recommendations on the food/drinks that they found that they enjoyed as well as any tips when visiting the store.

+Potential idea: classes to identify restaurant, user, review, item.
+User and Restaurant interact in the main program.
+Restaurant takes an array of Items to represent its menu, The items themselves could also have their own arrays to signify reviews and also have attributes to signal what dietary needs they fit with.
+User has a username and password to be able to log into the program.
+Reviews will be associated with the username of who submitted them. <br />

 ## Operations:
 ### App user: interacting with system <br />